syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorUI** with it’s basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorUI** with its basic functionalities.

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#coloruicontrol) section to get the list of assemblies or NuGet package details which needs to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#coloruicontrol) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.
+Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in Windows Forms application.

 ## Adding the ColorUI control via designer

 1) Create a new Windows Forms application in Visual Studio.

 2) The **ColorUI** control can be added to an application by dragging it from the toolbox to design view.
-The following dependent assemblies will be added automatically.
+The following dependent assemblies will be added automatically:

 * Syncfusion.Shared.Base